Edge Training

 Hands fixing motherboard

 Computer Support: With the increasing integration of technology in various sectors, there is a growing demand for IT professionals.
 Vocational programs in computer support teach students how to troubleshoot hardware and software issues, provide technical assistance, and manage IT systems.
-This training prepares individuals for roles such as helpdesk technicians, IT support specialists, and system administrators.
+This training prepares individuals for roles such as helpdesk technicians, IT support specialists, system administrators, or software developers.
+For example, MICTSETA accredited learnerships such as End User Computing or Technical Support are great entry level training programmes.

 pexels olly 3796810 2 e1741009763505